nathanaelmeister/Piano_-_First_two_hand_exercises/README.md

   - get piece and composer name from LilyPond syntax instead of filename!

+move all files in './single-pages/' to new folder: './input-files/' [done]
+  - make files within './single-pages/' to compilable files, layouted to be printed on one page [done]
+    --> going to result in loads of whitespace for very short pieces
+    - check on LilyPond command simmiliar to something like:
+      'fit to page' []

+rename all files in './input-files/' from '*.ly' to '*.ily'
+  - adapt 'file-lister.sh' shell-script.

 add: Felix Dumont; Op.24; easy Variations
      - where? -> leading to/introducing "Alberti Bass" technique.